JigSawPu/DC-DP-means-algorithm-in-python/README.md

 Test the algorithm on synthetic 2D data of N = 1000 points genereated from K isotropic gaussians.
 Demostrate how different random initializations yield different results.
 Demostrate the effect of changing values of ƛ.

-Also, test the algorithm on rgb values of a mandril image and display the results by replacing color of each pixel with the value of centrodis of cluster the pixel ws assigned to.
+Also, test the algorithm on rgb values of a mandril image and display the results by replacing color of each pixel with the value of centroid of cluster the pixel was assigned to.